-A great time for astronomy fans!
-Between the comet of the century, the aurora borealis and a beautiful Super Moon, there's a new shower of shooting stars in our skies.
-Every year, meteor showers pass through the Earth's atmosphere, and this October brings us the Orionids, visible from October 2 to November 7, 2024, peaking on October 21.
-If this year's rainy weather isn't doing us any favors when it comes to observing the skies, calmer weather may give us hope of a pretty show!
+In October, a new shower of shooting stars passes through our skies, much to the delight of astronomy enthusiasts.
+Every year, meteor showers pass through the Earth's atmosphere, and this October brings us the Orionids, visible from October 2 to November 7, 2025, peaking on October 20.
+We can only hope that the rainy weather will leave us free to observe the sky in calmer weather, and put on a great show!

-Far from the hundreds of meteors of the Perseids or even the sixty or so of the Geminids, this shower passing through the constellation of Orion (which forms a hunter with its arrow) produces almost 20 per hour all the same!
-Unfortunately, the Moon is still almost full, and in the constellation Taurus, right next to the one we're interested in.
-But with a bit of luck, it's possible to see them with the naked eye, even outside the radiant.
+A far cry from the hundreds of meteors of the Perseids or even the sixty or so of the Geminids, this shower passing through the constellation of Orion (which forms a hunter with its arrow) produces almost 20 per hour all the same!
+This year, unlike last year, the Moon won't be there to bother us, leaving us with the possibility of spotting meteors with the naked eye even outside the radiant, with a bit of luck.

 Just in case, raise your eyes to the bright star Betelgeuse after midnight, until the constellation is clearly visible from the southeast.
 Caused by the ice and dust of comet 1P/Halley, like the Eta Aquarides, they are known for their speed, leaving bright trails and even fireballs behind them!